loveisp/ai4ed2024sol/Track2/README.md

 After executing the code, the file "TAL_SAQ6K_EN_prediction.json" will be generated in the "submissions" folder for submission.

 You can copy the 6 result files generated from the inference process to the "ensemble_source" folder, which will serve as the input for the ensemble.py script.
 For demonstration purposes, the "ensemble_source" folder already contains the result files from the inference process.
 Therefore, you can directly execute the code above without performing the inference.
+The "TAL_SAQ6K_EN_prediction.json" file generated is the result file with a score of 48.76.